 How should Christians respond to global warming?
 Should the church be involved with politics?
 How do Christian values relate to climate change?
 Operation Noah aims to tackle these questions in several ways.

-- Our Bright Now campaign is aimed at persuading the Churches in the UK to disinvest from fossil fuel companies.
+Our Bright Now campaign aims to persuade Churches in the UK to disinvest from fossil fuel companies.

-- We worked with other Christian organisations on a year of prayer and fasting for climate change during 2014–15.
+We worked with other Christian organisations on a year of prayer and fasting for climate change during 2014–15.
 Since then, the movement has continued, and you can find topical prayer points on the Pray and Fast for the Climate website.

 We encourage our supporters to pray for our work.

 We speak at many events organised by church groups and environmental organisations.